nickmvega/mpcs-53014-baseball-project/README.md

 HBase Tables:
 "nvega_hb_game_batting_stats", "nvega_hb_game_pitching_stats", "nvega_hb_game_summary", "nvega_hb_play_by_play_new", "nvega_hb_play_by_play", "nvega_hb_play_by_play_v2", "nvega_latest_baseball_play"

+# Jars

+The jars used for this project can be found in the hadoop cluster.

+[hadoop@ip-172-31-81-29 jars]$ ls
+hdfs-ingest-baseball-archetype-1.0-SNAPSHOT.jar
+uber-hdfs-ingest-baseball-archetype-1.0-SNAPSHOT.jar
+kafka-baseball-archetype-1.0-SNAPSHOT.jar
+uber-kafka-baseball-archetype-1.0-SNAPSHOT.jar
+uber-speed-layer-baseball-archetype-1.0-SNAPSHOT.jar
+speed-layer-baseball-archetype-1.0-SNAPSHOT.jar

+[hadoop@ip-172-31-81-29 jars]$ pwd
+/home/hadoop/nvega/jars

+I included all jars relevant to thrift serialization, kafka, and the speed layer.
+Additioanlly, I've uploaded those jars to this github repo.

+# Scripts

+The scripts that I used for this project to create tables, views, and writing to hbase are all on the hadoop cluster as well as in this github repo.

+[hadoop@ip-172-31-81-29 scripts]$ ls
+baseball_write_to_hbase.hql
+create_baseball_tables.hql
+batch_layer.hql
+create_tables_from_thrift.hq

+[hadoop@ip-172-31-81-29 scripts]$ pwd
+/home/hadoop/nvega/scripts

 # Run Web App
 Commands to run my web app and speed layer.